CodeMaster7000/CodeMaster7000.github.io/README.md

 ## My fields of expertise

 - I can code in Python, JavaScript and some C++.
-- I like to tinker in other languages.
+- I like to tinker with other languages.
 - I am an intermediate photographer and photo editor.
 - I can use Blender at a beginner's level.